JuliaImages/QRCoders.jl/README.md

  0  1  1  1  1  1  1  1  0  1  0  1  1  0  1  1  1  0  0  1  0  0  0
  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 ```

+The QR Code will be surrounded by a white border of width `width`.

 Keywords `eclevel`, `version`, `mode` and `mask`: